Nanpō Freight Line: History

 Between 1965 and 1975, JNR was transporting a large portion of the nation's freight.
 In the Nagoya area, slow freight trains were interfering with passenger service, and as a result, a plan was sought to provide a separated line to carry freight traffic.
 As Sasajima Station, the city's main freight terminal just south Nagoya Station, became too small, freight was to move south to a new site.
-The Nanpō Freight Line was built to bypass the Tōkaidō Main Line and serve these stations.
+The Nanpō Freight Line was built to bypass the busy Tōkaidō Main Line and serve these stations.

-The original plan was to build a separate freight line bypassing the Tōkaidō Main Line from Inazawa Station's freight marshaling yard to Sasajima Station (which is actually a quadruple-tracked section of the Tōkaidō) and an extension to West Nagoyakō Station.
-The extension would be the West Nagoyakō Line, and along its path would be constructed the Nagoya Freight Terminal Station.
+The original plan was to build a separate freight line bypassing the Tōkaidō Main Line from Inazawa Station's freight marshalling yard to Sasajima Station (which is actually a quadruple-tracked section of the Tōkaidō Main) and an extension to West Nagoyakō Station.
+The extension would be called the West Nagoyakō Line, and along its path would be constructed the Nagoya Freight Terminal Station.
 Diverging from that point and crossing the Nagoya Minato Line, then running parallel to the Tōkaidō Shinkansen, crossing the Meitetsu Tokoname Line, before rejoining the Tōkaidō Main Line just before Kasadera Station and continue to Ōbu Station in a quadruple track arrangement.

 Work began in March 1967, and by 1975 the line was 90% complete.
 About 34.5 billion yen had been spent, but work on the line was suspended, and in 1979, as a part of reforms within JNR, the project was terminated.
 During the line's construction, JNR had lost a significant amount of freight business to trucks, and there was local opposition to the noise and vibration that the line would produce.
 With the opening of Nagoya Freight Terminal Station in 1980, eastbound freight first had to be moved to Inazawa switching yard to then proceed east on the Tōkaidō Main Line.